wisniewskikr/chrisblog-it-docker/orchestration/docker-compose/springboot-helloworld-docker-compose-environment/README.md

 > This usage assumes that you have installed following tools on your local machine: **Java**, **Maven**, **Git**, **Docker** and **Docker Compose**.
 Moreover **Docker** is up and running.

 Usage steps:
-1. Build package with `mvn clean package -Dmaven.test.skip`
+1. Build package with `mvn clean package -D maven.test.skip`
 1. Start application with `docker-compose -f docker-compose-fast.yml up -d --build`
 1. Visit `http://localhost:8080`
 1. Display container logs (optional)